JAKoonz/SakeSite/README.md

 ## Installation
-Install php, the apache2 server, and phpmyadmin (just apache2 server?)
+- Install php, the apache2 server, and phpmyadmin
-Download this repo to the C://var/www/html/ directory. launch http://localhost/SakeSite/index.php in a web browser
+- Download this repo to the C://var/www/html/ directory.
+- Launch http://localhost/SakeSite/index.php in a web browser